How to Get an Order for Seizure and Sale to Enforce a Judgment

 Examination of Judgment Debtor to Determine His/Her Assets

-To determine what assets the Judgment Debtor has or where the assets are located, the Judgment Creditor can apply to obtain the leave of court (i.e. the permission of the court) for an examination of the Judgment Debtor.
-This application is made via ex parte summons supported by an affidavit.
+To determine what assets the Judgment Debtor has or where the assets are located, the Judgment Creditor can apply to obtain the court’s permission (previously known as an “application for leave”) for an examination of the Judgment Debtor.
+This application is made via summons without notice supported by an affidavit.
 An affidavit is a signed statement made on oath.

-“Ex parte” means that no other parties, whether a party to the lawsuit or not, are being served with the application.
+“Summons without notice” means that no other parties, whether a party to the lawsuit or not, are being served with the application.
+It may also be known as an “ex parte summons”.

 “Summons” are applications to the court, made by parties to a lawsuit, which state the orders sought to be obtained from the court.
 Applications to the court are made via the Integrated Electronic Litigation System (eLitigation).

-If the leave of court is obtained, the court will order the Judgment Debtor to attend before a court registrar.
+If the court’s permission is obtained, the court will order the Judgment Debtor to attend before a court registrar.
 The court registrar will question the Judgment Debtor as to what assets he has and where they are located, and order any supporting documents to be provided to the court.

 Such information will be made available to the Judgment Creditor.

-What Can and Cannot be Seized Under the WSS?
+What Can and Cannot be Seized Under the Order for Seizure and Sale of Property?

 Generally, most types of movable and immovable property can be seized, with the exception of the following:

-- Apparel, bedding, tools of trade, of the Judgment debtor or his family, when the value of such items do not exceed $1,000;
+- Clothes and bedding of the Judgment Debtor or his family, when the value of such items do not exceed $1,000;

-- Wages or salary of the Judgment Debtor (which can instead by claimed through garnishee proceedings);
+- Wages or salary of the Judgment Debtor (which can instead be claimed through enforcement proceedings for attachment of a debt – previously known as “garnishee proceedings”);

 - Pension, gratuity or allowance granted by the government;